-To me, Barthes search for the emotive and subsequent discussion of proportion to imagery is a very useful angle that I now choose to explore.
+To me, Barthes search for the emotive and subsequent discussion of proportion to imagery is a beneficial angle that I now choose to explore.

-I can now see that the cultural impact of my work – such as developing images that help people to relate to mental ill health – such as the individual leaves on the water – are very much studium – that being a reaction to a cultural need and therefore a creation of that cultural need.
+I can now see that the cultural impact of my work – such as developing images that help people to relate to mental ill health – such as the individual leaves on the water – are very much studium – that being a reaction to a social need and therefore the creation of that social need.

-My hope is to find a way to ‘puncture’ this and look at the more challenging role that punctum plays.
-This I understand cannot be created by myself for the viewer, rather it is a reaction from the viewer to a scene they are observing.
+I hope to find a way to ‘puncture’ this and look at the more challenging role that punctum plays.
+This I understand cannot be created by myself for the observer; instead, it is a reaction from the observer to a scene they are observing.

-It is possible that this ambition is setting the bar too high for my work and that my practice may be served better in developing better styles of photography that then themselves generate such emotive images for the viewer.
+It is possible that this ambition is setting the bar too high for my work and that my practice may be served better in developing more effective styles of photography that then themselves generate such emotive images for the viewer.

 However, I feel that the course my practice is on for this MA requires a reversal of approach.
 One that can be inspired by more critical theory and abstract thinking, rather than the technical direction I have been taking.